HOOLAHAN/tipsy-tourist-lambda/README.md

 Our project is structured into two main directories, each playing a crucial role in the functionality of the Tipsy Tourist Lambda service:

 - `lib/`: Contains core functionality with JavaScript files for attractions (`attractions.js`), geocoding (`geocode.js`), location handling (`locations.js`), and place details retrieval (`placeDetails.js`).
 - `routes/`: Hosts route handler files for interfacing with our API endpoints.
 This includes `attractionsRoute.js`, `geocodeRoute.js`, `getDetailsRoute.js`, and `placesRoute.js`.
-The `index.js` file in this directory acts as the entry point for routing.

 Additionally, the `serverless.yml` file defines the AWS Lambda configuration, detailing our service structure, provider settings, environment variables, and the HTTP API events that trigger our Lambda functions.